ccieblogger/netraven/docs/project-specs.md

 - Maintain compatibility with Python 3.8+.
 - Securely handle sensitive information such as Netbox API tokens.
 - Provide clear and comprehensive documentation for users and developers.
-- Implmenet both a testing and production environment and structure code and configuration according to best practices.
+- Implement a well-structured environment and organize code and configuration according to best practices.

 ## Technical Specifications